-Developing efficient methods for estimating the high-dimensional sparse structure still remains as a hot topic in the fields of statistics and machine learning, the most widely studied of which are lasso \cite{T1996} and its variants \cite{Y2006,jacob2009group,friedman2010note, simon2013sparse}.
-However, these convex estimators suffer from the unavoidable bias of estimation.
-To remedy this drawback, a line of research concerns the non-convex methods such as Iterative Hard Thresholding (IHT).
-IHT and its variants have drawn increasing attention for solving high-dimensional linear regression (the dimensionality $p \gg $ the sample size $n$) \cite{blumensath2009iterative, jain2014iterative, ndaoud2020scaled}.
-Given the sparsity level $s$, IHT first applies a gradient descent step to the parameter and then keeps the $s$ largest absolute values at each step.
-Recently, \cite{liu2020between} showed that IHT achieves the minimax rate $\sigma^2s\log(ep/s)/n$ after a number of iterations of order $\log\left(\frac{n\|\beta^*\|^2}{s\log(ep/s)}\right)$, which demonstrates the fast convergence of IHT. \cite{ndaoud2020scaled} proposed a fully adaptive version of the ordinary IHT which is scaled minimax optimal, that is, achieving the oracle risk that the prior knowledge of sparsity pattern is known \cite{ndaoud2019interplay, ndaoud2020TIT}.
-The proposed procedure updates the threshold geometrically at each step until hitting the universal statistical threshold, rather than keeping $s$ components non-zero as the ordinary IHT does.
-Following this thought, they proposed an iteration selection procedure that determines the appropriate iteration, which is minimax optimal.
-Motivated by this idea, we extend this IHT-style method to apply to the high-dimensional double sparse linear regression and investigate the corresponding statistical guarantees.
+Efficient methods for estimating high-dimensional sparse structures remain a highly active area of research in statistics and machine learning.
+Among the most widely studied methods are the lasso \cite{T1996} and its variants \citep{Y2006, jacob2009group, friedman2010note, simon2013sparse}.
+However, these convex estimators suffer from inherent estimation bias.
+To address this limitation, non-convex methods such as Iterative Hard Thresholding (IHT) have gained attention.
+IHT and its variants have shown promise in solving high-dimensional linear regression problems (where the dimensionality $p$ is much larger than the sample size $n$) \citep{blumensath2009iterative, jain2014iterative, ndaoud2020scaled}.
+In IHT, given the sparsity level $s$, a gradient descent step is initially applied to the parameter, followed by retaining the $s$ largest absolute values at each step.

+Recently, several studies on Iterative Hard Thresholding (IHT) have shown that the IHT technique achieves the optimal rate for estimation error \citep{jain2014iterative, liu2020between, ndaoud2020scaled}.
+In particular, \cite{ndaoud2020scaled} introduced a novel IHT procedure that dynamically updates the threshold geometrically at each step until it reaches a universal statistical threshold, rather than maintaining a fixed number of non-zero components as in standard IHT.
+Building on this idea, they consider a specific sequence of thresholds that leads to the minimax optimality of the estimator.
+Motivated by these advancements, we extend this IHT-style method to address high-dimensional double sparse linear regression and investigate the corresponding statistical guarantees.